When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

 In the multimodal domain, additional overhead from image encoding increases memory demands, posing greater challenges for entry-level GPUs:

-\faEdit \textit{I use the following code and I receive the error "OutOfMemoryError: CUDA out of memory.
+\faEdit \textit{I use the following code and I receive the error ``OutOfMemoryError: CUDA out of memory.
 Tried to allocate 112.00 MiB.
 GPU".
 I have nvidia 3050. what can be the problem?} (D646, MLLM).

-To mitigate these hardware constraints, developers increasingly adopt quantization techniques.
-In Table~\ref{tab:top-15}, \textit{Quantization} appears 11 times for MLLMs.
-By compressing weights to 4-bit or 8-bit, developers reduce memory and computation costs while maintaining acceptable performance.
+To mitigate these hardware constraints, users increasingly adopt quantization techniques to reduce resource requirements.
+As shown in Table~\ref{tab:top-15}, \textit{Quantization} appears 11 times among MLLM discussions, making it one of the frequently discussed issues.
+In addition, we identify 5 related discussions among GLLM users, resulting in 16 quantization-related threads in total.
+These discussions mainly focus on weight quantization, particularly 8-bit and 4-bit solutions such as bitsandbytes (3/16), GPTQ (1/16), and GGUF (6/16).
+In contrast, ultra-low-precision methods (e.g., 2-bit or lower) receive little attention in user discussions.
+By compressing model weights to lower-bit representations, quantization techniques help reduce memory consumption and computational costs while maintaining acceptable performance.
 For example, one user reports: